Non-obvious winners and losers in Microsoft Yahoo Deal

 AT&T: Yahoo has a partnership with AT&T for IPTV.
 Combine that with the recent acquisition of Maven Networks, the IPTV efforts Microsoft has taken, and its relationship with MSNBC and there’s added strength provided to AT&T’s foray into the television space.

 AOL: Many people would put AOL in the loser category but I think this partnership makes it a potential acquisition target for Google now, which means that Time-Warner could try to get a premium and spin-off a property they’ve had a hard time managing.

-Advertising Agencies: It was only a few weeks ago that I joined GroupM.
-At the time, my feeling was that someone needed to build a counter-balance to Google’s power in the online space and, since any online pairing seemed unlikely, large ad buyers were the only ones that could provide that counter-balance.
+Advertising Agencies: Someone needed to build a counter-balance to Google’s power in the online space and, since any online pairing seemed unlikely, large ad buyers are the only ones that could provide that counter-balance.
 Now that Microsoft and Yahoo are providing that counter-balance, advertisers are going to be squeezed not by one but two giants.
 With two players representing more than 75 percent of all possible ad buys, the online companies will dictate terms to ad agencies and not the other way around.
 That window of opportunity appears to be closing for ad agencies.